 - Sustain hydration with ORS solutions regularly throughout the day.

-- Avoid sugary drinks & caffeine-containing beverages entirely.
+- Avoid sugary drinks and caffeine-containing beverages entirely.

-- Keeps hands clean — wash thoroughly after diaper changes & before meals to prevent spread of infection within family members.
+- Keep hands clean — wash thoroughly after diaper changes and before meals to prevent spread of infection within family members.

-- This warrants pediatric consultation for potential stool testing & targeted treatment including antibiotics if bacterial infection confirmed.
+- This warrants pediatric consultation for possible stool testing and targeted treatment.

-- Your doctor may recommend probiotics which help restore healthy gut flora balance; however use only under medical supervision especially in toddlers under two years old.
+- Your doctor may recommend probiotics in some cases to help restore healthy gut flora balance; however, use only under medical supervision, especially in very young toddlers or children with immune problems.

-- If dehydration signs appear despite oral rehydration efforts hospital admission for intravenous fluids might be necessary for rapid recovery & safety assurance.
+- If dehydration signs appear despite oral rehydration efforts, hospital evaluation and intravenous fluids might be necessary for rapid recovery and safety assurance.

 Key Takeaways: Toddler Diarrhea- When To Worry?

-➤ Monitor hydration: Ensure your toddler drinks plenty of fluids.
+➤ Monitor hydration: Ensure your toddler drinks enough fluids and urinates regularly.

 ➤ Check stool frequency: Frequent watery stools may need attention.